SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### 3.14.10

+#### Map
+ - Several Provinces in Burma and bordering states have been altered to be harder to defend
+ - Properly updated map textures to display SPT's altered terrain (yes, you can finally see the gorgeous El Alamein Highlands)

 #### Romania
  - Update focus 'Mobile Tank Destroyers' to vanilla (already unlocked Leonidas Works, now provides 2500 MIO funds)